 Advanced fault protection: The SMJU's 2021 WMP Update do not provide descriptions of how the SMJUs verify whether fault interrupting equipment is rated to expected fault duties.
-It is also not clear whether lightning arresters within the HFTD areHFTDs have been replaced with CAL FIRE-approved arrestors.
+It is also not clear whether lightning arresters within the HFTDs have been replaced with CAL FIRE-approved arrestors.
 More information about the technology and verification processes would be useful.

-Further, BVES's WMP Update indicates that it plans to target its limited resources at implementing grid automation into its system and install a fiber optic network, which will also serve to enable the more advanced fault protection technologies that reduce wildfire risk rather than sponsor advanced technology pilot programs.38 The WSAB recognizes the SMJUs are resource constrained and are focusing their efforts to replace bare wire with covered conductor, which reduces their risk profile and provides an acceptable Risk Spend Efficiency.
+Further, BVES's WMP Update indicates that it plans to target its limited resources at implementing grid automation into its system and install a fiber optic network, which will also serve to enable the more advanced fault protection technologies that reduce wildfire risk rather than sponsor advanced technology pilot programs.
+38 The WSAB recognizes the SMJUs are resource constrained and are focusing their efforts to replace bare wire with covered conductor, which reduces their risk profile and provides an acceptable Risk Spend Efficiency.
 The WSAB also acknowledges that the SMJUs may be waiting for the large IOUs to complete their pilot programs before investing in their own.
 However, the WSAB is concerned with the pace at which the SMJUs are deploying fault duty protections.
-The WSAB cautions the SMJUs are cautioned against waiting and seeingto see what is more commonly accepted by the large IOUs to deploy in massbefore deploying advanced fault detection and mitigation devices on a larger scale in their territories.
+The WSAB cautions the SMJUs against waiting to see what is more commonly accepted by the large IOUs before deploying advanced fault detection and mitigation devices on a larger scale in their territories.
 Instead, SMJUs should do small-scale pilots to test a variety of technologies.